vishesh9131/TRIGGER.H/README.md

     // Your custom action here
 });
 ```
-_Think of this as giving the trigger a job to do.
+_Think of this as giving the TRIGGER a job to do.
 You can tell it, "When you're activated, do this specific task."
-It's like programming the trigger to have a special skill._
+It's like programming the TRIGGER to have a special skill._
 ### Activation Mechanism

 The `activate` method triggers the registered callback(s), allowing seamless execution of associated functionality.